Faizdzn/rblxapi_backend/README.md

 # Roblox Character Downloader Website

-Welcome developers, congrats for your today first task woohoo!
-Ok, lets go to the point.
+Welcome developers.
 Make sure you followed this steps correctly for setup the website and run it to your own localhost:

 1. run `npm install`.
 2. make a copy of the `.env.example` also rename it to `.env`.
 After that, you can edit the configuration fields (edit the port, edit the cors origin, edit the cdn directory position, etc).